Regarding magnetic fields emitted by degaussers

 The NRPB (National Radiological Protection Board) a public authority in the United Kingdom have issued a guidance document (NRPB GS11, 1989).
 Whilst these guidelines are not statutory, they do give a guide to those concerned with the possible effects of working in a continuous magnetic field.
 Broadly the guidelines recommend that the magnetic flux density for industrial workers should be 2.0 milli-tesla.
 This limit was reduced to 1.6 milli-tesla in the NRPB publication, 'Documents of the NRPB' Volume 4, No. 5.
 Further comments on the subject is contained within the NRPB document NRPB-R265 (ISBN 085951-366-1) in which a section specifically discusses degaussers and in the WHO (World Health Organisation) publication, 'Non-ionising Radiation Protection' (ISBN 928011165).

 An EC draft pre-standard has also now been issued (prENV50166-1) for human exposure to electromagnetic fields which also established a limit of 1.6 milli-tesla.

 Degausser and Pacemakers

-Although it is generally recognised that magnetic fields below 25,000 gauss will not affect or interrupt the operation of a heart pacemaker, VS Security Products recommend that to avoid accidental contact with the magnetic field, persons fitted with heart pacemakers should not be allowed within one metre of a degausser while operating.
+Although it is generally recognized that magnetic fields below 25,000 gauss will not affect or interrupt the operation of a heart pacemaker, VS Security Products recommend that to avoid accidental contact with the magnetic field, persons fitted with heart pacemakers should not be allowed within one metre of a degausser while operating.